 Here are some of the behaviors that suggest that dogs eat grass for other reasons besides health:

-- There is no clear-cut indication that dogs eat grass to resolve GI issues.
-In this study, only 8% of the dogs showed signs of sickness before eating grass, while 22% vomited after.
+• There is no clear-cut indication that dogs eat grass to resolve GI issues.
+In this study, only 8% of the dogs showed signs of sickness before eating grass, while 22% vomited afterward.
 This difference leaves anyone asking if grass makes dogs sick or resolves dogs’ sickness.

 These findings support some of the commonly held reasons why Labs and other dogs eat grass:

-- Grass eating is a dog-wolf thing: A study found that 74% of wolf feces analyzed had plant matter in them, mainly grass.
-The findings confirmed that plant material is a core part of wolves’ diet, and this fact can be inferred to their domesticated canine descendants, dogs.
+• Grass eating is a dog-wolf thing: A study found that 74% of wolf feces analyzed had plant matter, mainly grass.
+The findings confirmed that plant material is a core part of wolves’ diet, and this fact can be inferred from their domesticated canine descendants, dogs.

-- Dogs may eat grass to kill boredom: If they are left home alone, or the owner is too busy to notice them or give them some playtime, dogs may eat grass to fill up the lonely hours.
+• Dogs may eat grass to kill boredom: If they are left home alone, or the owner is too busy to notice them or give them some playtime, dogs may eat grass to fill the lonely hours.

-Whichever of these reasons drives your Labrador to eat grass, it is essential to know that a lot of the grass available to your dog can be contaminated with toxins and worm larvae.
+Whichever of these reasons drives your Labrador to eat grass, it is essential to know that much of the grass available to your dog can be contaminated with toxins and worm larvae.

-As such, you should discourage your dog from eating grass wherever they might find it and allow your dog only to eat grass that you are sure is not chemically treated or contaminated.
+As such, you should discourage your dog from eating grass wherever they might find it and allow it only to eat grass that you are sure is not chemically treated or contaminated.

 Let’s explain these reasons briefly.